microsoft/TypeScript-Handbook/pages/Namespaces and Modules.md

 See the [Modules](./Modules.md) documentation for more information about modules.
 See the [Namespaces](./Namespaces.md) documentation for more information about namespaces.

+> **A note about terminology:**
+It's important to note that before TypeScript 1.5, namespaces were called "internal modules" and modules were called "external modules".
+Because of this history, namespaces allow you to use both the `namespace` keyword and the `module` keyword, but you should always use `namespace` in new code.

 # Using Namespaces

 Namespaces are simply named JavaScript objects in the global namespace.
 This makes namespaces a very simple construct to use.
 They can span multiple files, and can be concatenated using `--outFile`.
-Namespaces can be a good way to structure your code in a Web Application, with all dependencies included as `<script>` tags in your HTML page.
+Namespaces can be a good way to structure your code in a simple web application, with all dependencies included as `<script>` tags in your HTML page.

 Just like all global namespace pollution, it can be hard to identify component dependencies, especially in a large application.